TariqAHassan/BioVida/README.md

 Both ``CancerImageInterface`` and ``OpeniInterface`` cache images for later use.
 The 'record' of the most recent ``'search'`` and ``'pull'`` is provided by ``records_db`` dataframes, e.g., ``CancerImageInterface.records_db``.
-These dataframe contain dozens of columns of information about the image, such as the age of the subject.
+These dataframe contain dozens of columns of information about the image.
 Similarly, ``cache_records_db`` is a dataframe of *all* images currently cached.

 #### Splitting Images